josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🇪🇺_two_speed_europe.md

 ## 🏮 Footer

-*Two Speeds Europe In Defence* is a living node of the Polaris Protocol.
+*🇪🇺 Two Speed Europe In Defence* is a living node of the Polaris Protocol.
 It maps how geography, history, and capability create divergent timelines within European defence, and how these differences interact within a shared alliance structure.

 *Survivor authorship is sovereign.
 Containment is never neutral.*